 On clear summer evenings, a bagpiper can often be seen atop Kincardine Lighthouse at dusk piping while the sun sets.
 This pageantry is in honor of the town’s Scottish heritage and to keep alive the Legend of Donald Sinclair.
 The story goes that in 1856 on a cold October day, a small ship left the Port of Goderich bound for Kincardine with Donald Sinclair and his immigrant Scottish family aboard.
 As the ship approached Point Clark, the sky turned black and a strong breeze started to blow out of the west, churning up the waters of Lake Huron.
 Late afternoon turned to dusk as the vessel slowly made its way north along the shore, and the captain began to fear that he would not make Kincardine before nightfall.

 Concerned for his family, Donald Sinclair retired to the ship’s hold, prayed for safe passage, and then retrieved his bagpipes and started to play a lament.
 The heavy drone of the pipes along with their sharp melody drifted across the waters to Kincardine and prompted a fellow Scottishman to join in the lament.
 Hearing the second piper, the captain was certain he was nearing Kincardine and was able to safely follow the sound into the harbour.
-For many years after his family’s safe voyage, Donald Sinclair could be found at dusk at the harbour, where he would be piping down the sun in honor of the Phantom Piper would had saved his family.
+For many years after his family’s safe voyage, Donald Sinclair could be found at dusk at the harbour, where he would be piping down the sun in honor of the Phantom Piper who had saved his family.

-In December of 2008, the Kincardine Lighthouse was designated a Heritage Building by the town council.
+In December 2008, Kincardine Lighthouse was designated a Heritage Building by the town council.
 This move was partly prompted by the outcry that occurred earlier in the year when vinyl siding and modern windows were added to the historic lighthouse.